-Most foreign nationals who intend to engage in active, productive employment in Germany will need a Residence and Work Permit.
-Depending on the purpose of travel to Germany and the nationality of the traveller, there are different immigration schemes that will apply to the occasion, and which vary in their processes and processing times.
-For all work authorization types, foreign nationals must coordinate with their employer to collect and legalize corporate and personal documentation.
+Most foreign nationals who intend to engage in active, productive employment in Germany will need at a minimum a visa and if there is an extended stay also a work and residence permit.
+Depending on the purpose of travel to Germany and the nationality of the traveler, there are different immigration schemes that will apply to the occasion, and which vary in their processes and processing times.
+For all work authorization types, foreign nationals must coordinate with their employer to collect and in certain cases legalize corporate and personal documentation.